 What worries a participant when using the system?

-How well does a participant trust unmanned vessels compared to manned vessels?
+How well trusts a participant unmanned vessels compared to manned vessels?

 Situation awareness ♠The perception of environmental elements and events with respect to time or space, the comprehension of their meaning, and the projection of their status